We may earn a commission when you click on the affiliate links in this post.

 While traveling through a small Amish town several years ago, we stopped at an authentic Amish restaurant that served German Chocolate Pie.
 It was so good, we ended up buying an entire pie to eat the next day.
 Ever since then, I have been dreaming about, drooling over, and seriously craving this pie.

 After many attempts, I think I have finally perfected it!
 I knew I had it right when my family ate the entire pie out of the pan before it even had time to cool!
-If you are a fan of German chocolate cake, you will love this pie.
+If you are a fan of German Chocolate Cake, you will love this pie.
 Both have delicious flavors and texture of chocolate, pecans, and coconut.

 How to Make German Chocolate Pie